 - You must broil it and then rotate it so it remains at 45 degrees, repeating this step until it has been completely rotated twice.

-3. Reheating Corn on the Cob using the Microwave
+How to Reheating Corn on the Cob in the Microwave:

 Another method of heating the Corn on the Cob is through the Microwave.
 This method is easy, although you need to follow these steps so that your corn doesn’t come out unevenly warm.